 What is the Common Numbering System (CNS)?

-Will colleges and universities have to change their course catalogue numbering?
+Will colleges and universities have to change their course catalog numbering?

-No, the advantage of the UNC System CNS is that institutions will retain their course prefixes, numbers, and titles.
-Institutional courses will be mapped to an overarching UNC System numbering system, which will help to identify how a course transfers as semester credit hours, but not as general education or program requirements.
+No, the advantage of the UNC CNS is that institutions will retain their course prefixes, numbers, and titles.
+Institutional courses will be mapped to an overarching UNC System numbering system, which will help to identify how a course transfers.